Democrats to invite sex misconduct victims to Trump's State of the Union

 It remains to be seen how fast and how fully lawmakers will open their arms to reforms in the midst of a national reckoning on sexual misconduct that has rocked Capitol Hill, state legislatures, Hollywood, Wall Street and the news media.

 Sen. Al Franken, D-Minn., and Reps.
 Trent Franks, R-Ariz., and John Conyers, D-Mich., all resigned their seats amid allegations of inappropriate conduct with women.
-The House Office of Compliance paid out an $84,000 settlement in a sexual harassment case involving Rep. Blake Farenthold, R-Texas, and Rep. Ruben Kihuen, D-Nev., said he would not seek re-election in 2018 after the ethics committee announced it would investigate allegations against him.
+The House Office of Compliance paid out an $84,000 settlement in a sexual harassment case involving Rep. Blake Farenthold, R-Texas, who has said he will not seek re-election next year; and Rep. Ruben Kihuen, D-Nev., also said he would not seek re-election after the ethics committee announced it would investigate allegations against him.

 The Franken case was a tough one for some Democrats.
 At the time, they were trying to win an Alabama Senate race that pitted Republican Roy Moore, who had been accused of sexual misconduct with teenage girls, against Democrat Doug Jones.